-- (a) As of September 30, 2020, the Company had 110,000,000 common shares outstanding and each share is entitled to one vote. - (b) The record date with respect to the determination of the stockholders entitled to notice of and vote at the Annual Stockholders' Meeting is September 30, 2020. - (c) With respect to the election of seven (7) directors, each stockholder may vote such number of shares for as many as seven (7) persons he may choose to be elected from the list of nominees, or he may cumulate said shares and give one candidate as many votes as the number of his shares multiplied by seven (7) shall equal, or he may distribute them on the same principle among as many candidates as he shall see fit, provided that the total number of votes cast by him shall not exceed the number of shares owned by him multiplied by seven (7). - (d) Security ownership of certain record and beneficial owners and management
+As of May 31, 2021, the Company had 110,000,000 common shares outstanding and each share is entitled to one vote with respect to all matters to be taken up during the Annual Stockholders' Meeting.

+- (a) The record date with respect to the determination of the stockholders entitled to notice of and vote at the Annual Stockholders' Meeting is June 15, 2021. - (b) With respect to the election of seven (7) directors, each stockholder may vote such number of shares for as many as seven (7) persons he may choose to be elected from the list of nominees, or he may cumulate said shares and give one candidate as many votes as the number of his shares multiplied by seven (7) shall equal, or he may distribute them on the same principle among as many candidates as he shall see fit, provided that the total number of votes cast by him shall not exceed the number of shares owned by him multiplied by seven (7). - (c) Security ownership of certain record and beneficial owners and management